alexwkleung/Lilian/README.md

     7. Using functions from [fs-dir](https://github.com/alexwkleung/fs-dir) allows executing file system operations with ease, such as filtering and removing file extensions.

-    I know that these aren't the most optimal solutions but I will be improving the efficiency in the near future.
+    These aren't the most optimal solutions but I will be improving the efficiency in the near future.

 2. Q: Does Lilian offer typical blog features (pagination, post search, rss, etc)?

     A: At the moment, Lilian does not offer pagination, post search, and typical blog features (RSS, user comments, theme switching, etc).
 While these features are nice to have, Lilian is not meant to be a replacement of [insert site generator/blog util here].
+However, once I find that Lilian's core is stable enough, I will add some of these features in.

 # Contributions